Brad Brooks

 Brad Brooks (born March 3, 1961) is an American singer and songwriter from Oakland, California.
 He is best known as the last lead singer of the band the MC5.
 Along with Wayne Kramer, Brooks was a co-writer of the final MC5 record Heavy Lifting, which was produced by Bob Ezrin on earMusic.
-Heavy Lifting features Tom Morello, Abe Laboriel Jr., Steve Salas, Vicki Randle, Winston Watson, Dennis Thompson, Don Was, Vernon Reid, Slash, William DuVall, and Joe Berry with songwriting contributions by Tim McIlrath and Jill Sobule.
+Heavy Lifting features Tom Morello, Abe Laboriel Jr., Stevie Salas, Vicki Randle, Winston Watson, Dennis Thompson, Don Was, Vernon Reid, Slash, William DuVall, and Joe Berry with songwriting contributions by Tim McIlrath and Jill Sobule.
 Brooks is also known for his solo work and for singing on the Karaoke Revolution and the Guitar Hero video game series.

-Early career
+Early life

+Brad Brooks was born in Stillwater, Oklahoma and grew up in Tucson, Arizona.

+Career

-Brad Brooks grew up in Tucson, Arizona.
-In the mid to late 80s he played in several Tucson based bands.
+In the mid to late 80s, Brooks played in several Tucson based bands.
 He first found success with the funk rock band Pollo Elastico, who performed with bands such as Faith No More.
-After Pollo Elastico broke up, Brooks moved to San Francisco where he would form and record with popular bands such as Reckonball and Dolorosa (which included members of 4 Non Blondes and My Life With the Thrill Kill Kult.
+After Pollo Elastico broke up, Brooks moved to San Francisco where he would form and record with popular bands such as Reckonball and Dolorosa (which included members of 4 Non Blondes and My Life with the Thrill Kill Kult).
 Dolorosa also recorded a yet to be released album that was financed by Linda Perry.

-Solo career

-In 2000 Brad Brooks recorded his first solo album Sanctified Into Astroglide.
-Brooks followed it up in 2007 with the power pop album Spill Collateral Love.
-In 2012 he released his third solo album Harmony Of Passing Light, this one leaning more in the Americana genre.
+In 2000, Brooks recorded his first solo album, Sanctified into Astroglide.
+Between 2003 and 2007, Brooks contributed vocals to Karaoke Revolution 1, Karaoke Revolution 2, Karaoke Revolution 3, Karaoke Revolution Party, Karaoke Presents American Idol Encore 2, Guitar Hero II, and Guitar Hero Rocks The 80s.
+In 2007, Brooks released the power pop album, Spill Collateral Love.
+His third solo album, Harmony of Passing Light, was released in 2012, this one leaning more in the Americana genre.

-In 2015, while preparing to record his next album, Brad Brooks was diagnosed with throat cancer.
-In 2020 after surgery, radiation treatment and five years of recovery Brad Brooks finally was able to release God Save The City to critical acclaim.
+In 2015, while preparing to record his next album, Brooks was diagnosed with throat cancer.
+After surgery, radiation treatment, and five years of recovery, Brooks was finally able to release God Save the City in 2020 to critical acclaim.